• Facebook

 And let’s not forget about that beautiful, amber hued maple syrup.
 It lends just the perfect hint of sweetness and is the perfect complement to those tart cranberries.

 Of course, the maple syrup you’re using matters in this cocktail recipe.
 If you’ve got some in your cupboard, look at the label.
 If you see more than one ingredient, it’s not pure maple syrup.
-I’m using 100% pure maple syrup from Canada.
+I’m using 100% pure maple syrup.
 This natural sweetener has an unmatched flavor.
 And when used in place of sugar when making a simple syrup, it adds a beautiful depth and complexity.

 Bowl of cranberries next to container of maple syrup